Infinite presentability of groups and condensation: Preliminaries

 \subsection{The Chabauty topology}

 Let $X$ be a topological space, and $F(X)$ the set of closed subsets in $X$.
 If $(U_j)_{j\in J}$ is a finite family of open subsets of $X$, and $K$ is a compact subset in $X$, define

-Then the $\mathcal{U}((U_j)_{j\in J},K)$, when $(U_j)_{j\in J}$ ranges over all finite families of open subsets of $X$, and $K$ ranges over compact subsets of $X$, form a basis of a topology, called Chabauty topology on $X$.
-(It is enough to consider the $U_j$ ranging over a gives basis of open sets of $X$.)
+Then the $\mathcal{U}((U_j)_{j\in J},K)$, when $(U_j)_{j\in J}$ ranges over all finite families of open subsets of $X$, and $K$ ranges over compact subsets of $X$, form a basis of a topology, called the Chabauty topology on $X$.
+(It is enough to consider the $U_j$ ranging over a given basis of open sets of $X$.)

 When $X$ is discrete, a basis of open sets is given by singletons.
 If $(U_j)$ is a finite family of open sets, its union $\mathcal{F}$ is finite and the condition $\forall j,U_j\cap M\neq\emptyset$ simply means $\mathcal{F}\subset M$.
 Thus a basis of the Chabauty topology of $F(X)=2^X$ is given by the